tzachiazo1/yoshi/website/versioned_docs/version-4.x/editor-flow/runtime-API.md

 After you initialize the app via `create-yoshi-app`, integrated it with lifecycle and pushed to the github, a [grafana](https://grafana.wixpress.com/login) dashboard will be created automatically for your app.

-All boards for each component will be configured also.
+Boards for each component will be configured also.

+**`appLoadStarted` and `appLoaded` events will be logged automatically by the Editor Flow.**
+Moreover, both client-side rendering and server-side rendering logs for Widget are covered.
+So for most cases you don't need to handle fedops logs by yourself at all.

 #### `fedopsLogger`